ApprehensiveKnee/A_Finite_Element_project/README.md

 [^1]: C. Canuto, M.Y.
 Hussaini, A. Quarteroni, T.A.
 Zang,"Spectral Methods.
 Fundamentals in Single Domains"Springer Verlag, Berlin Heidelberg New York, 2006.

-The rectangular meshes used to analyse the problem are created by modifing the MATLAB script written by prof. Paola Gervasio[^2] and suitably converted into `csv` files form which the code extrapolates the necessary information to compute the approximated solution of the problem considered.
+The rectangular meshes (in the 2D case) used to analyse the problem are created by modifing the MATLAB script written by prof. Paola Gervasio[^2] and suitably converted into `csv` files form which the code extrapolates the necessary information to compute the approximated solution of the problem considered.

 [^2]: [Paola Gervasio](gervasio@ing.unibs.it), Department of Mathematics, University of Brescia, 25133 Brescia (Italy).